annaquaglieri16/Motivational-Study/03-Factanal/README.md

     ## Mean item complexity =  1.8
     ## Test of the hypothesis that 7 factors are sufficient.
     ##
-    ## The degrees of freedom for the null model are  406  and the objective function was  10.52 with Chi Square of  3278.37
+    ## df null model =  406  with the objective function =  10.52 with Chi Square =  3278.37
-    ## The degrees of freedom for the model are 224  and the objective function was  1.23
+    ## df of  the model are 224  and the objective function was  1.23
     ##
     ## The root mean square of the residuals (RMSR) is  0.03
     ## The df corrected root mean square of the residuals is  0.04
     ##
-    ## The harmonic number of observations is  323 with the empirical chi square  224.23  with prob <  0.48
+    ## The harmonic n.obs is  323 with the empirical chi square  224.23  with prob <  0.48
-    ## The total number of observations was  323  with Likelihood Chi Square =  376.07  with prob <  8.2e-10
+    ## The total n.obs was  323  with Likelihood Chi Square =  376.07  with prob <  8.2e-10
     ##
     ## Tucker Lewis Index of factoring reliability =  0.902
     ## RMSEA index =  0.046  and the 90 % confidence intervals are  0.038 0.054